 Laser cladding is an additive manufacturing process that utilizes a laser to metallurgically bond performance coatings to a product’s base material.
-The process uses the laser to create a shallow melt pool of the base material.
-The coating material is introduced into this melt pool in either powder or wire form.
-The energy from the laser subsequently melts the binding materials of the coating material resulting in a true metallurgical bond between the coating and the base material.
-The very same technology can be used to fabricate 3D parts with high design flexibility as coatings are just deposited on top of each other, thus forming a solid part layer by layer.
-Learn more »
+This is typically done to enhance the component’s performance or longevity.
+Laser cladding can also be used to fabricate 3D parts with high design flexibility as coatings are deposited on top of each other to form a solid part layer by layer.

 - Little to no distortion, regardless of part size

 Kondex was an early adopter of laser enhancing technology in bringing this offering to our industries served.
 Since implementation in 2010, we’ve learned numerous lessons on how to best leverage the technology — as well as what to avoid.
 While copycat operations have since tried to mimic our success with this technology, our level of expertise and experience have exponentially surpassed these newcomers.
 When it comes to laser cladding, the equipment alone is not enough to produce the true value of a Kondex laser clad part.

 With several hundred, if not thousands, of successful laser clad projects behind us and millions of shipped laser clad products, Kondex is your trusted source for production laser cladding.